mms112/ExpandWorldPrefabs/README.md

   - These include creature drops, destructible drops and structure materials.
   - Not supported for type `destroy`.
 - injectData (default: `false`): If true, the object is not respawned when adding data.
-  - Note: This doesn't work in most cases because clients don't load the new data.
+  - This doesn't work in most cases because clients don't load the new data.
   - Some possible cases are:
     - When adding data that is only used by this mod.
 In this case, clients wouldn't use the data anyway.
     - When changing data that changes during the normal game play.
 For example creature health.